tor-metre/tor-metre.github.io/Datasets/location-variance.md

 Some rows contain missing values, which are denoted "MISSING".
 These rows should be ignored as the reason for the missing data is not known.
 Consequently this dataset cannot be used to infer any statistics about failed requests.
 However, it can be used to infer statistics about successful requests.

+Even though there were two runs of this experiment, the runs column is incorrectly set to zero for each measurement.

 ## Filtering on Parameters

 | Parameter | Source Column          |